brajeshwar/brajeshwar.github.io/_posts/2011/2011-03-24-does-foss-need-a-boss.md

----
-layout: post
-title: Does FOSS need a Boss?
+# Does FOSS need a Boss?
----

 Every great country of the world is identified with its pioneering leaders who represent them.
 It takes a figure head to lead an endeavor to success, be it in a war, in an organization or in technology.
 The question people are asking now is does a free software need an enigmatic leader?
 Microsoft has Bill Gates, Apple has Steve Jobs, so does <a href="http://en.wikipedia.org/wiki/FOSS">FOSS</a> need a face for its machines?
 TuxRadar attempts to answer this question in a recent poll -- <a href="http://www.tuxradar.com/content/open-ballot-does-free-software-need-figurehead">does free software need a figurehead?</a>